 Abstract: It is human nature to defend.
 Whom will you defend?
 It is human nature to step up to a challenge.
 What challenge will you choose?
 Today we witness marvelous progress in healthcare: robotic surgery, miracle cancer drugs, vision correction procedures.
-Yet on the parameter of our communities both in North America and abroad live multitudes of people who are barred from these innovations because of poverty, illiteracy, culture, and distance.
+Yet on the perimeter of our communities both in North America and abroad live multitudes of people who are barred from these innovations because of poverty, illiteracy, culture, and distance.
 Healthcare professionals often possess a virtuous desire to serve the poorest of the poor.
 But how do we move from feelings of inspiration to deliberate steps of action?
-This presentation takes advantage of popular stories of individuals who move from inspiration to mobilization.
+This presentation takes makes us of popular movie clips demonstrating individuals who advance from inspiration to mobilization.

 Health Leadership for Low-Resource Communities

 Abstract: The Health field is in crisis for lack of wise leadership, yet leadership skills are rarely taught.
 Health leaders in limited-resource communities must design and implement health systems that are both effective and efficient.
 A “health system” is a design for effective interventions based on health needs and on available resources.
 A variety of interventions may promote health but are either inappropriate or inefficient.
 To design a health system, first assess needs and resources.
 Second, plan appropriate interventions.
 Third, assure these are carried out.
 This three-step process is cyclical and continuous.
 Four levels of Interventions are commonly considered: population-oriented, disease oriented, primary care, and hospital care.